Currency for Estonia (EUR) : Estonia has a New Currency as of January 1, 2011:

 The main banks in Estonia which serve tourists are: Hansapank, Ühispank, Sampo Pank.

 Credit cards such as Visa, Mastercard/Eurocard, Diner’s Club, American Express etc. are accepted at most of the major hotels, restaurants and shops, but to be safe, ask first.
 Most banks will give cash advances on credit cards supported by a valid passport.
 Check with your credit card company for further details before travelling.
-Be aware that when you take a cash advance on your credit card, interest generally accrues immediately, i.e. you won’t have the benefit of the interest free period.Please share your thoughts by leaving a comment.
+Be aware that when you take a cash advance on your credit card, interest generally accrues immediately, i.e. you won’t have the benefit of the interest free period.I'm eager to hear your comments...